 Zuppa di lenticchie di Castelluccio is an Umbrian soup featuring lentils, a staple ingredient of the region.
 This lentil soup originated in the Sibillini Mountains; preparation begins with a soffrito of onions, garlic, celery, carrot, and potato.
-Tomato concentrate, salt, and pepper are used to add flavor, but the nutty Castelluccio lentils are the star of this dish.
+Tomato concentrate, salt, and pepper add flavor, but the nutty Castelluccio lentils are the star of this dish.

 Often enjoyed in autumn, imbrecciata is a hearty soup of lentils, corn, beans, and chickpeas.
 It’s typically topped with croutons and a drizzle of Umbrian extra virgin olive oil, offering an authentic taste of many of the region’s staples.

 Tegamaccio del Trasimeno

 Umbria’s vast Lake Trasimeno provides diverse freshwater fish, such as perch, eel, carp, and pike, either grilled whole or made into a mouthwatering fish stew called tegamaccio.
 In addition to various lake fish, the stew is made from red cannara onions, garlic, tomatoes, tomato concentrate, chile, parsley, olive oil, and dry white wine.
 The stew is served with torta al testo to soak up the flavorful broth.

 In Umbrian kitchens, a dish with humble origins in cucina povera, impastoiata is prevalent in winter.
 It features a hearty polenta perfect for warming up in winter.
 Whereas other Italian regions frequently serve meat with polenta, Umbrian cuisine utilizes legumes instead.
 Stewed beans with onion, garlic, tomato, olive oil, and herbs are stirred into the creamy polenta for a filling dish.